Tuesday, 31 January 2012 11:51

-If you have young children, and you've completed the course, your children don't need to complete it.
-As long as you've completed the course, your certificate will cover your kids too.
+If you have young children, and you've completed the course, your children don't need to complete it—your certificate will cover your kids too.

 Fowlks says if you complete the course, you can gather antlers across Utah.
-"Please remember, though, that many of the state's wildlife management areas are closed in the spring and the winter to protect wildlife," he says.
+"Please remember, though, that many of the state's wildlife management areas are closed in the winter and the spring to protect wildlife," he says.

-You must complete the course if you want to gather shed antlers before April 15.
+You must complete the course if you want to gather shed antlers between Feb.
+1 and April 15.
 If you wait until April 15 or later to gather antlers, you don't need to complete the course.

 Beavers in Utah